-Feeling more hungry and putting on weight (check weight)

-- Feeling stiff or have shakes in hands and body

-- Get sunburnt easily (take precaution)

-- May increase your blood sugar level (check blood test)
+- Feeling more hungry and putting on weight (check weight) - Feeling stiff or have shakes in hands and body - May increase your blood sugar level (check blood test) - Feeling dizzy when you stand up (check blood pressure)

-- Feeling sleepy or sluggish and tired

-- May lead to diabetes (check blood test)

-- Constipation or upset tummy

-- You may lose interest in sex

 This is an unofficial leaflet produced by Professor Shoumitro (Shoumi) Deb and Ms. Bharati Limbu of Imperial College London, UK and Dr Gemma Unwin, University of Birmingham, UK with help from Cornwall Learning Disability Advisory Group.
 The project is funded by the National Institute for Health Research (NIHR), UK and sponsored by ©CNWL NHS Trust UK.
 Any adaptation or translation of this leaflet has to acknowledge fully the original source with author affiliation and copyright information and be made available free of charge.
 01.07.2020.